mnit-rtmc/iris/docs/web_ui.md

 - [honeybee] — service for generating public JSON endpoints in addition to rendered GIF images of DMS.
 It is included in the IRIS repository.
-- [graft] — web service for proxying IRIS sonar objects, used for non-public and and writable values.
+- [graft] — web service for proxying IRIS sonar objects, used for non-public and writable values.
 It is included in the IRIS repository.
 - [bulb] — the web front-end for IRIS.
 The mapping portion uses the [Leaflet] JavaScript library.
 The rest of the code is written in Rust, compiled as WebAssembly.